Italy in May is gorgeous. It’s a beautiful time to visit almost anywhere in Italy. In some places, it’s the best time to visit.

 Beach time in Sicily has arrived.
 Head there now before the crowds arrive in the peak summer season.

-Explore Taormina, Siracusa, and Palermo and visit the island’s architectural and historical treasures before the scorching summer temperatures make outdoor sightseeing unpleasant.
+Visit the island’s architectural and historical treasures before the scorching summer temperatures make outdoor sightseeing unpleasant.

 It’s also a good time to visit the Aeolian Islands, off the north coast of Sicily.
 Watching Stromboli erupt against a starry evening sky from your boat in the sea – it’s an unforgettable experience.

 Rome in May

 If you’re a Type-A traveler and love to check things off your list, Rome in May is ok.
 The nice weather brings larger crowds, so you’ll spend more time waiting in lines and moving through other visitors at museums and sites.
 Instead of only sticking to the main sites like the Colosseum and the Roman Forum, and the Pantheon, check out: